-Joseph is an international speaker and pattern author, long standing member of the ACM, and the President of The Hillside Group, a group dedicated to improving the quality of software development.
-Joseph specializes in Architecture, Analysis and Design, Java, C#/.NET, Smalltalk, Patterns, Agile Methods, Adaptable Systems, Refactoring, Reuse, and Frameworks.
-Additionally, Joe is an accomplished author, having written a few dozen published papers, including being an author of the Big Ball of Mud pattern, which illuminates many fallacies in the approach to software architecture.
-Additionally Joe has trained and mentored developers on various types of software applications.
+Joseph is an international speaker and pattern author, long-standing member of the ACM, and the President of The Hillside Group, a, a group dedicated to improving the quality of software development.
+Joseph specializes in Architecture, Analysis and Design, C#, Java, Smalltalk, Patterns, Agile Methods, Adaptable Systems, Refactoring, Reuse, and Frameworks.
+Joe is the author of many papers, including being an author of the Big Ball of Mud pattern, which illuminates many fallacies in the approach to software architecture.
+Joe currently resides in Urbana, Illinois.

-Joe presents tutorials and talks, arranges workshops, and organizes leading technical conferences held throughout the world, including international conferences such as Agile, CBSoft, JAOO, QCon, PLoP, OOPSLA, ECOOP, SATURN, and SPLASH.
+Joe presents tutorials and talks, arranges workshops, and organizes leading technical conferences held throughout the world, including international conferences such as Agile, Agile Brazil, Agile Portugal, Encontro Ágil in Brazil, AOSD, CBSoft, JAOO, JDD, QCon, PLoP, AsianPLoP, SugarLoafPLoP in Brazil, OOPSLA, ECOOP, SATURN, and SPLASH.
 Joe thinks software is still too hard to change.
-He wants do something about this and believes that using good patterns and putting the ability to change software into the hands of the people with the knowledge to change it seems to be one promising avenue toward solving this problem.
-Joe currently resides in Urbana, Illinois.
+He wants to do something about this and believes that with good practices, putting the ability to change software into the hands of the people with the knowledge to change it, and bringing the business side closer to the development process is a promising avenue to solve this problem.